kubeflow/community/proposals/1026-kubeflow-agentic-platform/conformance.md

 1. Install the locked topology and create two isolated Profiles and namespaces.
 2. Install only the clients and capability packs selected by the lock.
 3. For the Gateway extension profile, install Kagent, Agentgateway, default-deny policy, identity exchange or impersonation, NetworkPolicies, and the OpenTelemetry collector.
-4. Verify `server/discover`, Skills methods, Tasks negotiation, capability descriptors, authorization-sensitive caching, and trace export.
+4. Verify `server/discover`, Skills methods, capability descriptors, authorization-sensitive caching, and trace export.
 5. For the Skills supply-chain extension profile, verify Skill manifests, signatures/attestations, OCI provenance where Kagent is used, and sandbox/egress policy.
 6. Verify that the selected MCP framework passes the locked `2026-07-28` protocol and extension fixtures.